Mathnerd314/stroscot/docs/Explanation/Reduction.rst

 Anyway, for the pair on the right, if we scroll up a bit we can see that we were duplicating a single PiR-!d-I loop, the identity function.
 So the duplication of the I must resolve to another identity function, with the two connecting.

 stack machines: waste of time. the stack manipulation takes up more resources than register allocation.

+The implementation of overloading is similar to that used for checking equality of dependent types, i.e. it does a lot of normalization but isn't omniscient.
+The optimizer decides which case is dead code and will be dropped.
+The ``lub`` operation is implemented as a primitive that desugars in the middle of compilation, in a deterministic manner based on termination checking.